DarkMoonLit/Recipe-Page/README.md

 ### What I learned
 This project was quite a challenge since I worked on the different layouts for the screen size so that it is much more of a smooth transition.
+From feedback received, I was able to change the nutrition section to a table and edit the margin, padding and some CSS properties.

 ### Continued development
 There should be a better way to use media queries for the smooth transition to the different screen layouts.
+Learn more about table responsivity and image.

 ### Useful resources